bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 ### Advanced Constraints

-If you have a more advanced constraint, you can provide an object that responds to `matches?` that Rails should use.
+If you have a more advanced constraint, you can provide an object that responds to `matches?` that Quails should use.
 Let's say you wanted to route all users on a blacklist to the `BlacklistController`.
 You could do:

 ```ruby
 class BlacklistConstraint